Finglas: Early modern period

 In 1649, the Duke of Ormonde used Finglas as a staging post for his army before launching an unsuccessful Siege of Dublin.

 Following the Battle of the Boyne in 1690, Finglas was used as a camp for four days by William of Orange en route to Dublin city.
 While there he issued the Declaration of Finglas, offering a pardon for many of James II's defeated supporters.

+For almost two centuries, Finglas was well known for its "May Games" to celebrate May Day and the coming of spring, and its maypole "was one of the last to survive in Dublin", according to historian Michael J. Tutty.